azhar07861/aframe/README.md

 It did not use any other libraries but used a A-frame component such as, Angle.
 It did not have much libraries which were compitable with AR as A-frame is mostly used for VR.
 ![image](./chart.jpg)
+This is a web based AR Application so you cannot expect it to work and provide graphics.
+It works great with a fast internet connection.
+You must allow the Camera and GPS location!
+If location has not been allowed then it will not be able to track your location and provide accurate data.